bvanheu/stratatools/README.md

 ### Print information about a cartridge

-You have to provide the machine type (fox, prodigy or quantum) and the EEPROM uid, in hexadecimal form without the '0x' prefix.
-Note that the EEPROM uid use to end with "23".
+You have to provide the machine type (fox, prodigy, quantum, etc.) and the EEPROM uid, in hexadecimal form without the '0x' prefix.
+Note that the EEPROM uid use to ends with "23" (which is the family code for the EEPROM device).

 ```
-$ ./stratasys-cli.py eeprom -t fox -e 4343434343434343 -i cartridge_dump.bin
+$ ./stratasys-cli.py eeprom -t fox -e 6b0000014d476223 -i cartridge_dump.bin
 ```

-The EEPROM uid use to end with '23'.
-You may have to reverse it.
-Say you have "233a38b1020000c0", you should reverse it to be "c0000002b1383a23".
+The EEPROM uid should end with '23'.
+You may have to reverse the byte order.
+Say you have "233a38b1020000c0" - you should reverse it to be "c0000002b1383a23".

 If you provide the '-r' option, arguments to pass to stratasys-cli will be printed to help you recreate the cartridge.